You are here:Home >

 France Afloat - SS France, Ile de France, Liberte - Ocean Liner DVD

-The France Afloat DVD offers a charming portrait of three great ocean liners flying the flag of the Compagnie Generale Transatlantique, also know as the French Line.
+The France Afloat DVD offers a charming portrait of three great French ocean liners flying the flag of the Compagnie Generale Transatlantique, also known as the French Line.

 Film #1 - SS France - The program opens with coverage of the 1962 maiden voyage of the SS France.
 With a displacement of 66,348 tons (later increased to 70,202 tons) and a length of 1035 feet, this modern vessel held the record as the world's largest ocean liner for many years.
 You'll tour the ship from stern to stern, visiting restaurants, kitchens, various passenger cabins, recreational facilities and deck attractions.
 Memorable scenes of the France entering New York Harbor for the first time are also included.